squidfunk/mkdocs-material/docs/extensions/pymdown.md

 index.

-In addition, you can access all the Material icons and Fontawesome icons by using MkDocs Material's custom emoji index.
+In addition, you can access all the Material icons and Fontawesome icons by using Material for MkDocs's custom emoji index.
 It extends the Twemoji index with new short names that access any of the included icons.
 To use the custom index, you need to use the following options when including the Emoji extension:

 ```
   - pymdownx.emoji: